-Tyng mansion - historical signJohn Alford Tyng does not rest in peace.
 He’s pursued by the ghost of Judith Thompson.
 Tyng secretly married and murdered her, and then buried her in an unmarked grave.

-This true ghost story is one of several connected with the Tyng Mansion.
-Today the house is gone, but the site is marked with a sign (at right) and evidence of a foundation and front stairs.
+Today the house is gone, but the site is marked with a sign and evidence of a foundation and front stairs.

 Nearby, in the Tyng family cemetery, John Alford Tyng’s grave may be proof that he died a cursed man.

-John Alford Tyng was a ne’er do well, even by Tyng standards.
+John Alford Tyng was a ne’er do well, even by the Tyng family’s standards.
 The Tyngs had always been a wealthy, self-indulgent family.
 Generally, their interests also served the community, but John Alford Tyng was clearly the black sheep of the family.

 Tyng Family Tree